Aviation, railways, and sea transport all reported profits; Tien Len Steel declined again.

 Also on this occasion, CADIVI has a new General Director, Mr. Ho Quang Nhan, who has been with the company for 12 years and was Deputy General Director.

-At the 2024 Annual General Meeting of Shareholders, CADIVI's Board of Directors has set out orientations emphasizing maintaining the Southern market, developing the Central market, especially the Northern market through capacity building, and continuing to build a dealer system.
+At the 2024 Annual General Meeting of Shareholders, the Board of Directors of CADIVI has set out orientations emphasizing maintaining the Southern market, developing the Central market, especially the Northern market through capacity enhancement, and continuing to build a dealer system.
 By focusing on R&D and anticipating the green living trend, CADIVI has launched many new breakthrough products with outstanding features, safety, and environmental friendliness.

 The General Meeting of Shareholders also approved CADIVI's 2024 production and business plan with a target of consolidated revenue of VND 11,068 billion and consolidated pre-tax profit of VND 460 billion.